 The fellow will also undertake some day-to-day operational tasks which may include building and/or updating databases, drafting concept notes and PowerPoint presentations; updating websites; etc.

-Management and Working Environment MRDI fellows will be based in the Department for Infrastructure Policy and Development Partners Relation, focused on policy development and monitoring in different areas such as: roads; water supply systems; solid waste management; planning and management of infrastructural projects under MRDI.
+Management and Working Environment MRDI fellow will be based in the Department for Infrastructure Policy and Development Partners Relation, focused on policy development and monitoring in different areas such as: roads; water supply systems; solid waste management; planning and management of infrastructural projects under MRDI.
 MRDI fellow will be accountable to the chiefs of relevant department and GGI staff.
 The fellows will receive monthly stipend of USD 250 (Gross).

 Training Upon commencement of the fellowship, fellow will be provided with orientation training on the GGI project and its activities, work and operations relevant to the public agencies, their placement and assignments, as well as administrative procedures and reporting.
 Additional training opportunities may be offered through GGI’s programmatic activities.